dekuNukem/duckyPad/getting_started.md

 * Each profile contains a group of scripts corresponding to the keys on the duckyPad.

-* As you can see, you usually create a profile for each app you want to control.
+* As you can see, you typically create a profile for each app you want to control.

 ![Alt text](resources/pics/app/profiles.png)

 * Use the buttons to create a new profile, duplicate an existing profile, and remove/rename a profile.

-* Use the up/down arrow to reorder profiles.
+* Use the up/down arrow button to reorder profiles.

 * Choose a background color for the RGB backlight.